yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![Azure portal showing SQLVM1 and SQLVM2 being added to the backend pool](images/ha-sql-poolvms.png "Backend pool VMs")

     > **Note:** The load-balancing rule in the load balancer has been created with **Floating IP (direct server return)** enabled.
-This is important when using the Azure load balancer for SQL Server Always On Availability Groups.
+This is important when using the Azure load balancer for SQL Server AlwaysOn Availability Groups.

 7. From the Azure portal, navigate to the **SQLVM1** virtual machine, select **Connect**, then choose **Bastion**.
 Connect to the machine using the following credentials:

     - **Username**: `demouser@contoso.com`
     - **Password**: `Demo!pass123`

     > **Note:** When using Azure Bastion to connect to a VM using domain credentials, the username must be specified in the format `user@domain-fqdn`, and **not** in the format `domain\user`.

     ![Azure portal showing connection to SQLVM1 using Bastion.](images/ha-sqlvm1-bastion.png "Azure Bastion")